 Have a question that we didn't answer?
 Ask it at the bottom of this article and we'll do our best to answer!

-What's the difference between acrylic and rubber stamps?
+What's the difference between clear and rubber stamps?

-Acrylic stamps are transparent, so you can see completely through them.
+Clear stamps are transparent, so you can see completely through them.
+There are two types: Photopolymer and Acrylic.
 They come attached to an acetate sheet, but without any support or backing (no woodblock like the traditional red rubber stamps have).
 An acrylic block or stamping press is needed in order to use acrylic stamps.
-To use, the stamp is taken off of the acetate sheet, then put onto a block or press to begin stamping.
+To use, the clear stamp is taken off of the acetate sheet, then put onto a block or press to begin stamping.
 Because they are clear, you can see exactly where your stamp will be positioned on your paper or project.
 You can stamp or emboss with acrylic stamps.

 Rubber stamps are the red stamps that are typically mounted to a woodblock and ready to use right away, without additional supports like acrylic blocks and presses.
 Rubber stamps are more durable and typically high-quality, making them more versatile with heavier substances.
 A downside to wood-mounted rubber stamps is that you cannot see through them to view the exact placement of your image.
 Red rubber stamps work wonderfully for stamping and embossing.